Ni3verma/Safe-Box/.github/pull_request_template.md

-# Description
+## Description

-* If there is any UI change, please add screenshots.
+## If there is any UI change, please add screenshots.
 <img src="ADD_LINK_HERE" height="400px" width = "200px"/>

-* If you had to add any new dependency, please mention it here.
+## If you had to add any new dependency, please mention it here.

+## Impacted Issue number
 Closes #issueNumber

-# Type of change
+## Type of change
 Bug fix **OR** New feature **OR** Enhancement

-# Code quality checklist
+## Code quality checklist
 Just put an x in the [] where applicable.
 - [] I ran `gradlew lint` and found no new error related to my code in the report.
 - [] I have verified my changes on an emulator/ real device.